MicrosoftDocs/power-automate-docs/articles/ui-flows/desktop/ui-elements.md

 -----------------IMAGE----------------

+## Element Types

+Captured elements are divided into two main categories, based on the type of application they were catured from: **UI controls** and **Web controls**.

+Any captured elements that are part of a web page displayed in a compatible web browser (Explorer, Edge, Firefox, Chrome) are automatically saved as web controls, and may be used as input to **Web automation** actions.
+All other elements are considered UI controls, and may be used in the respective actions.

-## Selector Builder
+## Element properties

-Manage a UI element’s selectors by right selecting any UI element and selecting **Edit selector**.
+Manage an element’s selectors by right selecting any UI element and selecting **Edit selector**.
 This brings up the Selector builder, where the selector can be edited with a visual editor.
 To manually enter the selector’s value, toggle **Visual editor** off, and the text value of the selector will become editable:

 --------------IMAGE-------------